• Skip to main content

 In the meantime, avoid high-intensity activities such as running and jumping for at least three months post-surgery.

-Plantar Fasciitis Surgery in Warwick & Middletown, RI, and Fall River, MA
+Plantar Fasciitis Surgery in Warwick & Middletown, RI, and Dartmouth, MA

 Do you need plantar fasciitis surgery?
 The doctors at the Foot & Ankle Institute of New England provide comprehensive, high-quality services.
 From minimally invasive procedures to the latest surgical treatments, we can help you.
 We also treat injuries, deformities, and diseases of the lower leg, ankles, and feet.
 Using state-of-the-art technology, we serve patients of all ages and help them live healthy and active lives.